micheldslive/icone-api/README.md

 # Database

 The database structure was conceived after talking with the UX team about what would be displayed on the website.
-After some iterations, the final design is as follows.

 -----

 ## Using typeORM

-The tables were created through the node module "typeORM" using migrations to implement the necessary columns, constraints, and relations.
+The tables were created through the node module "typeORM" using synchronize to implement the necessary columns, constraints, and relations.

-The `src/app.module.ts` file holds the information to tell typeORM where to find the desired database and its type.
+The `src/coonection/index.ts` file holds the information to tell typeORM where to find the desired database and its type.

-The folder /migration holds the migration files, responsible for the creation and configuration of the tables.

 ![MySQL print to show created tables in the required database](/demo/DB-MySQL.png "Created tables")